 What was the coolest pool you have ever seen in person?
 Was it an interesting shape?
 A funky color?
 Did it have an epic waterfall or an infinity edge with views for days?
-If you are anything like me, the pool is the first thing I want to see when I check into a hotel (well, maybe the second – I do love a good tub).
+If you are anything like me, cool pools are one of the things that make me happiest when I check into a hotel (well, maybe the second – I do love a good bathtub).

 Pin this for later!

 Of all the cool pools I’ve been in, the one I haven’t seen in person during my travels just yet is a suspended pool.
-All over the world, there are incredible pools built like architectural centerpieces that defy gravity.
-These suspended pools have me daydreaming about my next trip.
+Emphasis on yet!
+All over the world, there are incredible cool pools built like architectural centerpieces that defy gravity.
+These suspended glass bottom pools have me daydreaming about my next trip.
 I’m not quite sure why I’m so obsessed with these cool pools, but I just might be guilty of planning my future travels around visiting some of the glass bottom pools on this list.
-Not only do they look awesome, but you can see the world below as you lap across the surface.
+Not only do they look visually amazing, but the thought of looking at the world below as you lap across the surface sounds absolutely sublime!

 This cliffside hotel in Bali is a breathtaking feat of architecture.
-Aside from the luxurious 5-star villas with private pools, The Edge in Uluwatu has a pool that sits out over the 530 foot limestone cliff and makes for a captivating swim.
+Aside from the luxurious 5-star villas with private pools, The Edge in Uluwatu also has a main pool that sits out over the 530-foot limestone cliff and makes for a captivating swim.
 If you aren’t sold yet, personal butlers prepare and serve breakfast in the villas’ private kitchens.
 Yes, please!

 Dubai is known for its incredible architectural structures, and the InterContinental Festival City Hotel doesn’t disappoint.
 The hotel’s design is modeled after the sailboats that can be seen all over the Dubai harbor.
 With stunning sunset views and chic decor in every room, guests also get exclusive direct access to plenty of shopping at the Dubai Festival City Mall.
 The curved plexiglass bottom makes it feel like a freefall from the sky.